Frequently Asked Questions

 2. What if my target segment has both prospects and customers in it?

-3. What if my target segment doesn’t have enough Accounts to train a model?
+3. What if my target segment doesn’t have enough accounts to train a model?

-When your Spend data is available in Atlas, you can use Has Purchased attributes to create lists of Accounts that have been targeted successfully.
-You can export these lists to build your training file.
+When your spending data is available in Rev.Up ABX, you can use "Has Purchased" attributes to create a segment of accounts that have been targeted successfully.
+You can export this list of accounts to the training file.